-President Toomas Hendrik Ilvese avasõnavõtt Peaassamblee kõrgetasemelisel kõrvalüritusel "Turvaline ja vaba (inglise keeles)
+President Toomas Hendrik Ilvese avasõnavõtt Peaassamblee kõrgetasemelisel kõrvalüritusel "Turvaline ja vaba internet" (inglise keeles)

 Ladies and Gentlemen,

 We, the citizens of the world wide web of democracies, are connected by optical cables and computers, but most importantly, by values and the belief in the sanctity of the individual human spirit and freedom.
 Values that we believe to be universal.

 When we talk about freedom and democracy we mean the whole package: free and fair elections, rule of law, independent judiciaries, respect for fundamental rights and freedoms.
 And a free Internet, in the modern digitized society, is just as much a part of all of that.

 I am proud that Estonia has been ranked No 1 in the world in Internet freedom by Freedom House for three years in a row.
 As a member of the Freedom Online Coalition we are committed to protecting Internet Freedom in the world.
 And I am glad that the UN is dedicated to that goal as well, e.g. through the work of UN Group of Governmental Experts and the post 2015 Development Agenda.

 The digitized world we live in today is so radically different from everything before it that we can talk about a revolution, similar to the complete change brought about by the invention of steam engine in the 18th century, the beginning of an industrial era.
 Or the Fordian revolution in the early 20thcentury that made motor cars available to the broad masses of people.